Mikerr21/Redux-Toolkit-Nuggets/README.md

 3.Call the hook pass it selector function ( arrow function ) -W const songPlaylist=useSelector((state)=→{return state.songs})
 4.Use the state, anytime the state updates, the component will automatically rerender.

+### HARD-RESET THE STATE:
+we simply create an action creator inside a reducer e.g
+reset(state, action){
+return [];
+}
+then we export that part and use it inside a dispatch function of an event handler.
+But what if we want to update multiple state in just one single action creator?:
+Don't make a reset function in a single slice to update also the other slice !!
+NOPE !!
+Don't make same function twice in both reducers !!
+NOPE !!